stephan-kim/stephan-kim.github.io/_posts/2016-08-22-its-happening.markdown

 ### What to do?

 Let's be honest: Golling and its surroundings are a damn nice place.
-It's why we're marrying there. **If you have the time: try to come a few days early -- and let us know!** If we know that people are there ahead of time, we'll try to organise fun stuff, like hiking or a guided tour of Salzburg.
+It's why we're getting married there. **If you have the time: try to come a few days early -- and let us know!** If we know that people are there ahead of time, we'll try to organise fun stuff, like hiking or a guided tour of Salzburg.

 #### Golling